Skip to Content

 Commercial payers engage PBMs to negotiate rates with pharmacies for the drugs the pharmacies dispense.
 As prescriptions are filled, PBMs charge payers their contracted rate less the consumer payment amount and facilitate payment to the pharmacy.

 Rates negotiated between pharmacies and payers are typically derived as a percentage-based discount from Average Wholesale Price (AWP) plus a fixed price dispensing fee.
 Pharmaceutical Manufacturers may provide publishers of AWP with a recommended AWP value or specify a markup value to be applied to WAC.
-Where manufacturers do not provide AWP guidance, the value is typically set as a 20% markup over WAC.
+Where manufacturers do not provide AWP guidance, the value is typically set as a 20% markup over WAC (see footnote 2).
 The amount that a pharmacy is reimbursed by a payer (including consumer cost share) above the cost the pharmacy paid to procure the drug product can vary greatly from one NDC to another depending on the amount that AWP is marked up from WAC.

 Another variable in prescription drug pricing is the method by which PBMs are paid for the services they provide.
 In some instances, the PBM charges the payer a contracted price for prescription drugs, and the contracted price for the prescription drugs differs from the amount the PBM pays the pharmacy – this arrangement is referred to as spread pricing.
 Payers, manufacturers, and pharmacies may also pay PBMs administrative fees for their services.

-Analysis of MHDO’s pricing component data provided by PBMs shows that, on average, PBMs retained payments from payers in the form of spread and/or administrative fees at a rate of 1.19% above what PBMs reimbursed to pharmacies for brand NDCs and 26.94% for generic NDCs (22.07% overall).
+Analysis of MHDO’s pricing component data provided by PBMs shows that, on average, PBMs retained payments from payers in the form of spread and/or administrative fees at a rate of 9.49% above what PBMs reimbursed to pharmacies for brand NDCs and 33.70% for generic NDCs (28.54% overall).

 Manufacturer Rebate Payment to PBMs